 Generally the drive specifications are determined by the load requirements, which in turn depend on normal running needs, transient operational needs and requirements related to the location and environment.
 Other specifications depend on the available source and its capacity, as well as other aspects like harmonics, power factor, reactive power, regenerated power and peak current.

-One thought on “The Essential Components of An Electric Drive”
+One response to “The Essential Components of An Electric Drive”